Jdender/Spliscord/README.md

 # Spliscord
-Spliscord is a Discord bot made using the Discord.js wrapper for Discord's API.
-Spliscord is actively developed with new features being added and tested almost every week.
+Spliscord is a Discord bot made using TypeScript and the Discord.js wrapper for Discord's API.
+They are actively developed with new features being added and tested almost every week.

+Spliscord has various commands and systems, ranging from self-roles, being able to color your self, and even a reimplementation of @someone.
+All configure able with both guild and user config.
+You can always suggest an idea, we even can work on server specific systems.

 ## Authors